 Gold, Silver, Bronze and Merit certificates will be awarded by Class, Division and Category.
 Using a rating scale of 1 to 100 points, a panel of consumer health experts from across the nation will judge the entries based on content, format, success in reaching the targeted audience and overall quality.
 All judges’ decisions are final.
-Award packets will be sent to winners in August.
+Winners will be announced in late summer.

 For each entry, select a single Class (type of information being submitted), Audience (the intended audience for your entry), Division (type of organization that produced the entry), and Category (type of entry being submitted).

 All award winners will receive a colorful award certificate, Web site listing, one-year license to use the awards program logo for marketing and promotional purposes, and an awards packet with sample media materials to help promote recognition of your award.